 Ride takes place mid-April through August.

 Directions: Meet at the parking lot next to the new Cycle Loft store at 43 Middlesex Turnpike, Burlington.

 It’s going to be an exciting weekend of riding/racing.

 The Saturday Morning Group Ride has reverted to its traditional format leaving from the Bedford Public Library parking lot at 9:30 am.

 For more information on the NEBC Saturday Ride Ride click here.

-Ride specifics to be determined by the group, generally 45-55 miles and if possible we will try to have at least two groups: a no-drop ride and a group for faster riders.
+Ride specifics to be determined by the group, generally 45-55 miles, and usually a drop and re-group ride.
 See link above for more details

 Sunday – Race